somethingnew2-0/CS577-Stars/README.md

 CS577-Stars
 ===========

-Finding "Stars" using Max Spanning Trees and a UnionCFind Data Structure
+Finding "Stars" using Max Spanning Trees and a UnionFind Data Structure

 Idea:  Implement the UnionFind data structure and use it with a Max Spanning Tree